 Wired headphones and earbuds are cheaper

-If you’re in the market to save money when spending it, wired headphones and earbuds are the way to go.
-For a comparable wireless product, you may spend in excess of $50 or more simply for wireless functionality which, again, doesn’t stack up to posited performance.
+If you’re in the market to save money when you spend it, wired headphones and earbuds are the way to go.
+For a comparable wireless product, you may spend in excess of $50 or more just for wireless functionality.

-Now in the case of workout earbuds, you may feel that the wireless functionality is a necessary convenience, but if you’re really strapped for cash wired alternatives perform just as well if not better and are more affordable.
+The Bose Sport Earbuds retail for $179 USD, while its wired counterpart can be had for just under $100.
+Take the Bose SoundSport In-Ear: these earbuds cost $99, which is $30 less than the standard wireless Bose SoundSport Wireless earbuds.
+With the wireless variants, you have to worry about battery life which degrades over time anyway.
+Now in the case of workout earbuds, you may feel that the wireless functionality is a necessary convenience, but if you’re really strapped for cash wired alternatives perform just as well if not better, and are more affordable.

 Frankly, the only scenario that compels me to go wireless is exercising.
 All else, commuting included, leaves me wired.
 After all, who wants to keep track of all the different charging methods on top of worrying about diminished audio quality and battery life.
 No thank you, I’ll stick to my wired headphones.